 - 1. Systematic reviews of the clinical efficacy or adverse event rates of long-acting opioids in patients with chronic non-cancer pain OR - 2.
-Randomized controlled trials that compared one of the long-acting opioids listed above to another long-acting opioid, a short-acting opioid, a non-opioid, or placebo in adult patients with chronic non-cancer pain OR - 3.
-Randomized controlled trials and observational studies of adverse events for one of the longacting opioids listed above.
+Randomized controlled trials that compared a long-acting opioids to another long-acting opioid, a short-acting opioid, a non-opioid, or placebo in adult patients with chronic non-cancer pain OR - 3.
+Randomized controlled trials and observational studies of adverse events associated with a long-acting opioid.